concept-not-found/patcom/README.md

 ## Contributions welcome

-The following is a non-exhaustive list of features which could be implemented in the feature
+The following is a non-exhaustive list of features that could be implemented in the future:

 - more unit testing
 - better documentation
   - executable examples
-- test that extract and execute samples out of documentation
+- tests that extract and execute samples out of documentation
 - richer set of matchers
-  - as this library exports modules, the size of the npm package does not matter if consumed by a tree shaking bundler. this means matchers of any size will be accepted as long as all matchers can be organized well as a cohesive set
+  - as this library exports modules, the size of the npm package does not matter if consumed by a tree shaking bundler.
+This means matchers of any size will be accepted as long as all matchers can be organized well as a cohesive set
   - [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) matcher
   - [Temporal](https://github.com/tc39/proposal-temporal) matchers
   - [Typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#indexed_collections) matchers